caravancoop/rest-framework-auth-toolkit/demo/README.md

 You won't need to run that again if code in `rest_auth_toolkit` changes.

 Then go into the `demo` directory and install the app dependencies:
-Move to the demo directory in your terminal:

 ```
 cd demo